Chief Technology Officer and Geospaticial Information Officer

-Sue E. Bussells is the Chief Technology Officer (CTO) at the United States Department of Agriculture.
-She has more than 32 years of federal service.
+Sue E. Bussells is the Chief Technology Officer (CTO) and the Geospaticial Information Officer at the United States Department of Agriculture.
+She has more than 33 years of federal service.
 Most recently, she served as the USDA Executive Officer (Deputy Chief Information Officer) for Enterprise Management in the Office of the Chief Information Officer (CIO), and Chief of Staff , where she created a deliberative decision-making framework through the USDA CIO Council to increase agency support for enterprise-wide initiatives, implemented broad process improvements for identifying and communicating opportunities for such initiatives, and significantly increased agency participation in shared service opportunities that reduce costs while enabling better service delivery at USDA.

 Her prior roles at USDA include a term serving as the acting CIO for USDA’s Rural Development Agency, and five years as the Deputy CIO for the Farm Service Agency, where she expanded project collaboration, reduced expenses by converting to electronic media, and oversaw stabilization activities while justifying the funding for modernization.
 Her federal career also includes working as the CTO for the Commodity Futures Trading Commission, where she initiated the business cases that modernized the systems supporting the commodity financial markets.
 At the Department of Veterans Affairs, she was the Technical Infrastructure Manager, overseeing one of the largest transformation efforts in federal financials, as well as enhancing cyber security capabilities and enterprise architecture transitional efforts.
 At the U.S. Patent and Trademark Office, she implemented for the first time, a secure online patent application process by using the leading-edge capabilities of Public Key Infrastructure.
 While a project manager at the Office of Management and Budget, she was responsible for modernizing and developing the applications supporting the President’s budget.